sonicdino/dinosonic/README.md

 port = 4100
 log_level = "INFO" # Options: "OFF", "DEBUG", "INFO", "WARNING", "ERROR" data_folder = "/path/to/dataDir"
+ui_folder = "/path/to/ui" # If you plan on having a custom frontend
 music_folders = [ "/path/to/music", "/path/to/another/music_folder" ]
 default_admin_password = "yourSecureAdminPassword" # Only used on first run
 scan_on_start = true